 A user’s location can be seen as fourth category for authentication.

 Today’s practice of Multi-Factor Authentication for Consumer IAM

-Let’s explore the practice of Multi-Factor Authentication (MFA) that is used for Consumer Identity and Access Management.
+Let’s explore the practice of Multi-Factor Authentication (MFA) that is used for Consumer Identity and Access Management (or: CIAM).

 Although we’ve all heard about stolen or hacked passwords, there is no denying that passwords are still the dominant factor used for authentication.
 Sometimes password-less authentication is achieved by sending a link to someone’s e-mail box.
 Access to e-mail box still requires a password, so this technique only reduces the number of password a user needs to remember.
 In a way it’s similar to a social log-in, where a dedicated password is effectively replaced by a password at the social provider.
 This form of Single Sign-On (SSO) reduces the amount of passwords a user needs to somehow remember, but it doesn’t take away the need for a password.

 Sending a One-Time-Password (OTP) to the user’s mobile phone is another way to eliminate the need for a password.
 From a MFA perspective, the knowledge-factor is replaced by a possession factor: the user’s mobile phone (or SIM-card to be more precisely).
 The most commonly used approach for MFA is the combination of password and OTP-over-SMS.
 Critics have argued that text messaging shouldn't be considered a secure channel and even the NIST has considered dropping the use of SMS as a channel for out-of-band verification.